Mallory Ortberg is online weekly to chat live with readers. Here’s an edited transcript of this week’s chat.

 Q. Re: Valentine for my toddler: Oh my god, I so disagree with Prudie here.
 I’ll admit it is weird and slightly creepy, but it is harmless.
 Either your daughter will continue being just friends with George, or she will eventually have a “boys are icky” reaction and stop being friends with him.
 None of this will harm her.
 What will harm her is if you continue to micromanage her and not let her have her own reactions to things.

 A: I’ll merrily disagree!
 I think it’s pretty likely that if the adults in question were trying to foster a “boyfriend-and-boyfriend” dynamic between two little boys who were friends, there would be a strong reaction something along the lines of, “They’re just little kids!
 Stop projecting onto them!
-That’s not age appropriate,” et cetera.
+That’s not age-appropriate,” et cetera.
 Of course I think the letter writer should bring this up in a casual, level fashion—this is not the biggest deal in the world by a long shot—but it’s just not the sort of thing adults need to be saying to kindergarten-age children.
 Let “Aww, these 4-year-olds are dating” die with “He just pulled your pigtails because he likes you.”

 Q. Don’t set me up: I am a young single woman who works with a lot of older married women.
 Most of them are very nice, but several have taken it into their head that I am their niece or daughter, and that they need to set me up with a “good man.”
 At first I welcomed it because I recently moved to the area and didn’t know anyone, but the pickings are slim.
 Male with a pulse seems to be the only criteria they have.
-If it is not their 40-year-old divorced nephew (I am 26), it is their unemployed, overweight son that lives with them.
+If it is not their 40-year-old divorced nephew (I am 26), it is their unemployed, overweight son who lives with them.
 The others are just awkward and uninteresting to me—we either have little in common or I feel no attraction to them.

 I went on a few blind dates that went nowhere, only to get grilled about it at work.
 My co-workers do not accept my refusals.
-Either it is “he really likes you” and “he is a good guy you should give him another chance,” or the crowning glory: “you have too high standards.”
+Either it is “He really likes you” and “He is a good guy.
+You should give him another chance” or the crowning glory: “You have too high standards.”
 I am getting to the point where I am going to lose my temper and tell them, “You really want me to date your son out of pity then?”
 I don’t think I am being out of line here to want to date someone who I can talk to and want to kiss.

-My friend told me to make up an imaginary boyfriend and then fake a break up in a month or two after they lose interest.
+My friend told me to make up an imaginary boyfriend and then fake a breakup in a month or two after they lose interest.
 How do I get these matchmakers off my back without compromising my work life?
 Other than this, I genuinely love to work with.